SteveJustin1963/tec-TCPIP/README.md

 Other software tools that can be used to program the ESP8266 include the Eclipse Integrated Development Environment (IDE) and the Visual Studio Code editor.
 These tools provide a more advanced development environment and can be used to create more complex applications for the ESP8266.

+## AT commands that can be used to control the ESP8266 over the serial connection:
+- AT: This command is used to test the connection to the ESP8266.
+If the connection is working correctly, the ESP8266 should respond with an "OK" message.
+- AT+RST: This command resets the ESP8266.
+- AT+GMR: This command displays the version information for the ESP8266 firmware.
+- AT+CWMODE=<mode>: This command sets the WiFi mode of the ESP8266.
+The mode can be set to 1 (station mode), 2 (AP mode), or 3 (station+AP mode).
+- AT+CWJAP=<ssid>,<pwd>: This command connects the ESP8266 to a WiFi network with the specified SSID (service set identifier) and password.
+- AT+CWLAP: This command lists the available WiFi networks in the area.
+- AT+CIPSTART=<type>,<addr>,<port>: This command starts a communication connection with a remote server.
+The type can be "TCP" or "UDP", the addr is the IP address or domain name of the server, and the port is the port number on the server.
+- AT+CIPSEND=<len>: This command sends data to the server over the active connection.
+The len parameter is the length of the data to be sent.
+- AT+CIPCLOSE: This command closes the active connection.

+This is just a small sample of the AT commands that are available for the ESP8266.
+There are many more commands that can be used to configure and control the device.
+You can find more information about the available AT commands in the ESP8266 documentation.

 ## test
 - use this web site https://www.exploreembedded.com/wiki/Arduino_Support_for_ESP8266_with_simple_test_code